 In his presentation at Maui Derm NP+PA Fall 2021, Jerry Shapiro, MD, FAAD, shared his treatment protocols for lupus erythematosus, lichen planopilaris, folliculitis decalvans, and dissecting cellulitis.

-However, if there is no improvement, patients are prescribed rifampicin 300 mg twice daily and clindamycin 300 mg twice daily, or ciprofloxacin 500 mg twice daily and mupirocin cream.
-From there, if there is improvement, he tapers the dose to the lowest effective.
+When cases improve, he tapers the dosage as much as possible and adds mupirocin cream if it is not already part of the regimen.
+However, if there is no improvement, he prescribes rifampicin 300 mg and clindamycin 300 mg, both twice daily, or ciprofloxacin 500 mg twice daily and mupirocin cream.
+Improvement at this point supports tapering the dos- age to the lowest effective level.

-Dissecting cellulitis treatment regimens include isotretinoin 0.5 to 1 mg/kg with a possible addition of IL-TAC monthly for 4 months.
-If improvement is seen, he continues isotretinoin for an additional 5 to 7 months.
-If no improvement is seen, Shapiro prescribes cephalexin 500 mg 4 times daily or doxycycline 100 mg twice daily and incisional drainage.
+Dissecting cellulitis treatment regimens include isotretinoin 0.5 to 1 mg/kg, with a possible addition of IL-TAC monthly, for 4 months.
+If improvement is seen, Shapiro continues isotretinoin for an additional 5 to 7 months; otherwise, he prescribes cephalexin 500 mg 4 times daily or doxycycline 100 mg twice daily and incisional drainage.

 1. Shapiro J. Hair Disorders Update 2021.
 Session presented at: Maui Derm NP+PA Fall 2021 conference Program; October 1, 2021; Accessed October 1, 2021.
 Asheville, North Carolina.